Yaron Zelekha: Political career

 In December 2020, Zelekha formed the New Economic Party based on an economic vision and said he would run as a candidate in the March 2021 national election in Israel.
 The New Economic Party did not win any seats in the election.

+The New Economic Party formed a joint list with Yoaz Hendel's The Reservists in early September 2026, ahead of the 2026 Israeli legislative election, with Zelekha in the second slot.